 - Extra-stable chairs, some with seatbelts, for special needs children.

-- Toilet adapters: Also known as toilet seat reducers, these fit over the big toilet and make the seat smaller.
+- Toilet Adapter Potty Seats: Also known as toilet seat reducers, these fit over the big toilet and make the seat smaller.
 These adapters help children transition to the big toilet, and waste can be flushed away immediately.
 They may be more difficult for children to use in the early stages of potty training and usually require a step stool to make the potty more accessible.
 Some interesting choices in this category include:

 - Padded potty seats.